 Emily St. John Mandel has demonstrated her talent for penning interlacing stories, with both Station Eleven and The Glass Hotel introducing their casts in piecemeal fashion, slowly revealing how each of these characters know each other.
 Sea of Tranquility is even more sprawling, stretching from the 1910s and into the further future, a time when people live in moon colonies.
 The book also creates an official Mandel multiverse, if that’s your thing, with characters from The Glass Hotel serving as some of the novel’s primary focuses.

 My favorite part of Sea of Tranquility is its wholesale embrace of one of my favorite science fiction tropes.
 It’s a time travel story with a number of well-plotted turns, all in Mandel’s fluid, introspective writing style.
-It’s a great read for anyone who loves The Matrix movies or enjoyed Disney’s Loki (but maybe wished it stuck the landing a bit better). —Nicole Clark
+It’s a great read for anyone who loves The Matrix movies or enjoyed Disney’s Loki (but maybe wished it stuck the landing a bit better). —NC

 This Rebel Heart by Katherine Locke